Video Individual Counting for Moving Drones: Related Works

 \subsection{Drone-based crowd counting datasets}

 Currently, datasets for crowd counting from a drone perspective remain relatively scarce.
 Bahmanyar \textit{et al.}\cite{bahmanyar2019mrcnet} collected an aerial crowd dataset using DSLR cameras mounted on a helicopter.
-The datasets proposed in \cite{VisDrone-CC2021, RGB-T_CCD} are formed in RGB and thermal pair captured by drones.
-However, these datasets are all image-level, meaning they only allow counting the number of person at a specific moment within a fixed view.
+The datasets proposed in \cite{VisDrone-CC2021, RGB-T_CCD} are formed in RGB and thermal pairs captured by drones.
+However, these datasets are all image-level, meaning they only allow counting the number of persons at a specific moment within a fixed view.
 The multi-object tracking dataset \cite{VisDroneDatasets} for drone perspectives contains video clips with dense crowds.
 However, during annotation, these crowded regions were entirely ignored.
 Luo \textit{et al.} \cite{DBJDLT, DTCMDC} released a video-level drone crowd dataset, but the video clips were captured by hovering drones, with each clip covering only a fixed field of view, similar to image-level datasets.
-The dataset UAVVIC \cite{uavvic} contains some video clips captured by moving drones in relatively simple scenes.
+The dataset UAVVIC \cite{uavvic} collects video clips captured by drones in relatively simple and uniform conditions.
 It includes not only pedestrians but also a large number of vehicles, leading to a lower pedestrian density.
-Our dataset is the first video-level dataset with dense crowds captured by fast moving drones.
+Compared to them, our dataset is captured by fast-moving drones under more complex conditions, including denser crowds, more challenging lighting, and more diverse flying altitudes and camera angles.